-The high demand for new housing - both in highrise residential and replacement single-family homes - has overwhelmed the services department.
+The high demand for new housing - both in highrise residential and replacement single-family homes - has overwhelmed the city's planning and development services department.
 A permit to build a single-family house that once took 16 weeks to process now takes 25.
 Far more complicated multiple-dwelling applications take up to 37 weeks.
 And rezonings can take years.